|Grading System||Good Standing||Academic Probation||Student Conduct & Discipline|

 All students are responsible for knowledge of and compliance with UTHealth policies regarding student conduct.
 Students are referred to the UTHealth Handbook of Operating Procedures (HOOP) Policy 186.

 In attempting to resolve any student grievance regarding grades or evaluations, it is the obligation of the student first to make a serious effort to resolve the matter with the faculty member with whom the grievance originated.
 Individual faculty members retain primary responsibility for assigning grades and evaluations.
-The faculty member’s judgment is final unless compelling evidence suggests differential treatment or mistake.
+The faculty member's judgment is final unless compelling evidence suggests differential treatment or mistake.
 If the evidence warrants appeal, the student must submit a request in writing within 30 days of the date of the evaluation in question and, in the case of a grade for a course, within 30 days of the date the Registrar recorded the grade of the course in question.
 The request for the appeal with supporting evidence must be submitted to the Associate Dean for Academic Affairs, and the appeal must be resolved by no later than the end of the semester after the semester in which the grade was earned.
-Upon receipt of the request, the Associate Dean for Academic Affairs will review the case and submit a copy of the appeal to the appropriate Standing Committee of the Faculty Governance Organization for review and recommendation.
+Upon receipt of the request, the Associate Dean for Academic Affairs will review the case and submit a copy of the appeal to the Admissions, Progression, and Graduation Committee of the SBMI Faculty Governance Organization for review and recommendation.
 The Associate Dean for Academic Affairs will submit a written recommendation to the Dean.
 The determination of the Dean is final.

 If a student who is on academic probation for one semester does not achieve the minimum cumulative 3.0 GPA and the individual course grades necessary to be removed from probation or remove the cause of probationary status, that student will be notified of dismissal from the program by the Associate Dean for Academic Affairs and will not be allowed to continue in the program.